USC vs. Colorado NCAA Football Odds, Plays and Insights | October 2, 2021

 Colorado Stats and Trends

-- The Buffaloes have been underdogs by 7.5 points or more two times this year and covered the spread once.
+- So far this year Colorado has one win against the spread.

-- Colorado's games this season have gone over the total in one out of three opportunities (33.3%).
+- The Buffaloes have covered the spread once this year when underdogs by 7.5 points or more (in two chances).

-- The Buffaloes have three giveaways this season, while the Trojans have eight takeaways .
+- This year the Buffaloes have three turnovers, five fewer than the Trojans have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.